-Moreover, as part of its long-term funding strategy, Management is able to raise funds from debt capital markets through the issuance of listed bonds.
-Should further funding be required, the Group can draw from committed term facilities limits \in 180 million without further approvals as well as from uncommitted facilities \in 372 million, subject to approvals from the respective financial institutions.
+Moreover, as part of its long-term funding strategy, Group management is able to raise funds from debt capital markets through the issuance of listed bonds.
+Should further funding be required, the Group can draw from committed term facilities limits of \notin 370 million without further approvals as well as from uncommitted facilities \notin 375 million, subject to approvals from the respective financial institutions.
+In the 12-month period ending 31 December 2022, the Group successfully refinanced \notin 900 million of maturing committed facilities at lower margins whilst improving the maturity profile of its debt liabilities.